PradeepLoganathan/pradeepl-blog/content/blog/securing-the-supply-chain-for-developers/index.md

 In this blog post, we’ll explore practical strategies for integrating security into every phase of the SDLC.
 We’ll discuss how to embrace security from the design phase (often referred to as “shifting left”), secure the use of open-source software (OSS) and third-party components, and implement robust CI/CD practices to automatically detect and mitigate vulnerabilities.
 Additionally, we’ll cover how Software Bill of Materials (SBOMs) and license management can help provide transparency and compliance in the modern development environment.

 Hopefully this blog post will enable you to have a clear understanding of how to take ownership of the security of your software and contribute to building a more resilient and secure software supply chain.
+We will do this over three parts starting from shifting security left , building secure supply chains and the deep diving into the role of developers to maintain and enhance the security posture of thier software.

 ---